-Alessandro Acquisti, professor of information technology at Carnegie Mellon University, who participated in Judith Duportail’s survey, writes: “Tinder knows a lot more about you when it studies your application behavior.
-He knows how often you log on and when; what percentage of white men, black men, Asian men you have chosen; what types of people are interested in you; what words you use most; how much time people spend in your picture before choosing you, etc.” He adds: “Tinder knows a lot more about you when he studies your behavior on the app.
+Alessandro Acquisti, professor of information technology at Carnegie Mellon University, who participated in Judith Duportail’s report, writes: “Tinder knows a lot more about you when it studies your application behavior.
+It knows how often you log on and when; what percentage of white, black and Asian men you have chosen; what types of people are interested in you; what words you use most; how much time people spend in your picture before choosing you, etc.” He adds: “Tinder knows a lot more about you when it studies your behavior on the app.
 Personal data is the engine of the economy.
 Consumer data is exchanged and negotiated for advertising purposes”.

-The idea here is not to critic Tinder but to illustrate our point: dating applications store and transmit huge volumes of personal data.
+The idea here is not to criticize Tinder but to illustrate our point: dating applications store and transmit huge volumes of personal data.
 And these data are of particular interest to cybercriminals…

 We, therefore, focused our study on the most well-known applications on the market: Tinder, Happn, Meetic, and Grindr.